 Tyler is the county seat of Smith County in East Texas (see map to the right).
 The Unemployment Rate in the summer of 2009 (9.2% end of June '09) was higher than the State Average of 7.5% but still lower than the national average of 9.5%.

 The City of Tyler experienced a rate somewhat below 9.2%.
 At the same time, this rate does not mean that there are no jobs in Tyler or the Greater Tyler Area.
 The top job listings in the area are shown further below.

-The number of Job listings in Tyler City and Smith County have increased steadily since the beginning of 2005 - over 5 years, with marked accelerated uncrease since January 2009 before AARA Stimulus funds were approved by the US Congress and distributed, but Tyler's economy continued to grow after the funding period expired.
+The number of job listings in Tyler City and Smith County have increased steadily since the beginning of 2005 through the end of 2016.
+Stimulus funds were approved by the US Congress and distributed, but Tyler's economy continued to grow after the funding period expired.

 ARRA Funding For East Texas

 Although Texas as a state was slower than some other US States to accept ARRA Stimulus Funding after February, 2009, Tyler and the East Texas region were allocated the following funds to help several groups of unemployed and under-employed individuals:

 - An additional $1.4 Million from the Workforce Investment Act (WIA) to help Dislocated Workers These are laid off and otherwise separated workers that have lost their gainful employment.

 - $904,675 in WIA funds to aide lower- income adults.
 These dollars are to help in employment and job training as well as related support services to enable individuals families - especially single parent families - to be able to work.
 "Support services" can mean a menu of items depending on the county involved and can include bus passes, gasline cards, cab vouchers, or other transportation allowances, child care, additional healthcare like eyeglasses, vouchers for work clothing, referrals, and other services.
 GED and High School education may be a part of this as well.